List of loanwords in Indonesian: From Sanskrit

 The loanwords from Sanskrit cover many aspects of religion, art and everyday life.
-The Sanskrit influence came from contacts with India long ago before the 1st century.
+The Sanskrit influence on Indonesia came from contacts with India long ago before the 1st century.
 The words are either directly borrowed from India or through the intermediary of the Old Javanese language.
 In the classical language of Java, Old Javanese, the number of Sanskrit loanwords is far greater.
 The Old Javanese — English dictionary by Prof. P.J.
 Zoetmulder, S.J.
 (1982) contains no fewer than 25,500 entries.
 Almost half are Sanskrit loanwords.
-Sanskrit loanwords, unlike those from other languages, have entered the basic vocabulary of Indonesian to such an extent that, for many, they are no longer perceived to be foreign.
+Sanskrit loanwords, unlike those from other languages except Arabic and Persian, have entered the basic vocabulary of Indonesian to such an extent that, for many, they are no longer perceived to be foreign.

 From Pali

 Pali (Pāli) is a Prakrit language and belongs to the Indo-European language family together with Sanskrit.
 As Sanskrit is the language vehicle of Hinduism, Pali is the language vehicle for Buddhism, especially the Theravada tradition which is mainly adhered to by Buddhists within Indosphere Southeast Asia.
 Virtually every word in Pāḷi has cognates in the other Middle Indo-Aryan languages, the Prakrits.
 The relationship to Vedic Sanskrit is less direct and more complicated; the Prakrits were descended from Old Indo-Aryan vernaculars.